Military ranks of Brazil

-Rank table
+Commissioned officer ranks

+The rank insignia of commissioned officers.

 The shoulder epaulette pads from Navy and Air Force indicate both rank and specialty branch.
 The air force examples below are shown without branch designation marks on the epaulettes, with the exception of the ranks of Marshal of the Air Force and Air Chief Marshal, which can only be occupied by aviators.
 Army shoulder pads do not represent branch, as this is indicated elsewhere in the uniform like on the cuff and sleeves of the dress and everyday uniforms.

-The Military Police alongside the Military Firefighters Corps are classed as an auxiliary and reserve forces of the Army.